 Why do Jamón Ibérico de Bellota pigs eat acorns (bellotas) and natural grasses?

 The addition of acorns to their diet is key.
 They fatten them up naturally and healthily and give Jamón Ibérico de Bellota a distinct nutty flavor.
 The acorn-based diet also gives these pigs a greater percentage of unsaturated fat, and a cholesterol count that’s lower than many types of lean meat, including chicken and turkey.
-An Ibérico pig must eat between 1,000 and 1,200 pound of acorns to be considered a true “de Bellota!”
+An Ibérico pig must eat between 1,000 and 1,200 pound (ca. 544 kilogram) of acorns to be considered a true “de Bellota!”
 If a farmer decides to give the pigs feed for a couple of weeks, those pigs can now no longer be called 100% Ibérico de Bellota.
-It’s how all farm animals lived before farming was industrialized and we want to keep it that way.
+It’s how all farm animals lived before farming was industrialized, and we want to keep it that way.
 No messing around here.

 How long does it take to make a Jamón Ibérico de Bellota?

 These hams take longer to make than many bottles of expensive wine.
 The process is slow and methodical, and necessitates a lot of care.
 To start, the pigs live in the pasture about a year and a half before they’re brought in to be cured.
-After butchering, artisans submerge the hams in salt, rinse them carefully, and place them in a refrigerated space during a 60 to 90 day period.
-During this time, the salt distributes itself evenly and the meat begins the rehydrate and preserve.
+After butchering, artisans submerge the hams in salt, rinse them carefully, and place them in a refrigerated space during a 60 to 90-day period.
+During this time, the salt distributes itself evenly and the meat begins to rehydrate and preserve.
 Artisans monitor the conditions rigorously throughout the curing process, increasing the temperature and humidity over time.
 Once they reach ideal temperature and humidity, the artisans move the hams into a natural drying cellar called a “bodega.”
 They stay in there anywhere from six months to a year before they reach a specific texture, cure, and flavor.
-Later, they hang the jamón in a curing cellar to age until the Maestro Jamonero, or “ham master” decides, through a a series of aroma and touch tests, that the jamón is perfectly cured.
+Later, they hang the jamón in a curing cellar to age until the Maestro Jamonero, or “ham master” decides, through a series of aroma and touch tests, that the jamón is perfectly cured.
 All said and done, the curing process alone can take up to four whole years!

 Can I really taste the difference between Jamón Ibérico de Bellota and other cured hams?